ledelaney/analyzing-ur-categorical-data/README.md

 Find below some helpful websites for learning about categorical data analysis.
 Personally I found the PennState course to be the most helpful, as it also includes associated R tutorials.
 Humble word of advice: start with categorical data analysis in general, and then move on to `caper` or `phylolm` for phylogenetic methods.
 The main difference is that you will use a phylogeny along with your data, but that can complicate things.

-Another humble word of advice: it matters if your response variable is binary or continuous.
+Another humble word of advice: it matters if your response variable is binary.
 If your response variable is binary, you will need to use a specialized case of `glm` (`family = "binomial"`) and a special function from the `rr2` package (`BinaryPGLMM`).

 For visualizing the output, I cannot speak highly enough about `vcdExtra` (for non-phylogentic data).